szjani/lf4php/README.md

 Features
 --------

-There is one implementation shipped with this package, the NOPLoggerFactory.
+There is one implementation available in this package, the `NOPLoggerFactory`.
 It doesn't do anything.
+You need to use an lf4php binder as well.

 Feel free to implement a binding for your preferred logging framework.